dechamps/ASIO401/CONFIGURATION.md

 *Floating point*-typed option that determines which QA40x output voltage full scale sample values map to (i.e. the maximum output level), in dBV.

+**Note:** the purpose of this option is to adjust output gain and attenuator settings.
+The value entered here is NOT calibrated.
+The true full scale output voltage may deviate from this setting by several dB, and therefore should not be used for accurate absolute input voltage readings.
+If that's what you're after, you will want to do your own separate calibration.

 **QA403/QA402 only:** the allowed values are `-12.0`, `-2.0`, `+8.0` and
 `+18.0`.